Cloud Software Development Life Cycle in Ardas

 It is necessary to define and document the requirements of the end-user of the system - what are their expectations and how to fulfill them.
-In addition, a feasibility study is made for the project, which clarifies whether the project is organizationally, economically, socially, technologically feasible.
-It is very important to maintain a good level of communication with customers to ensure that you have a clear vision of the end product and its functions.
+In addition, a feasibility study is made for the project, which clarifies whether the project is organizationally, economically, socially, and technologically feasible.
+Maintaining good communication with customers is essential to ensure you have a clear vision of the end product and its functions.

-The correct architecture of the project will allow using modern, but proven technologies and distributing the load on the servers, which will increase performance, as well as comply with all regulatory requirements (GDPR, HIPAA, etc.)
+The correct architecture of the project will allow using modern, proven technologies and distributing the load on the servers, which will increase performance and comply with all regulatory requirements (GDPR, HIPAA, etc.)

-We conduct user research in order to identify the needs of the potential audience and turn the product into user-friendly.
+We conduct user research to identify the potential audience's needs and turn the product into user-friendly.